General

 After a dental extraction, it’s common to feel pain or discomfort which can make chewing certain foods challenging.
 Soft foods and liquids will be easiest to eat for the first 2-3 days.
 Consider the temperature of the food, too; very hot or very cold foods may cause soreness in the area.
 Foods like lukewarm soup, smoothies or scrambled eggs will reduce the risk of discomfort when eating after having a tooth extracted.

-What options do I have for the space left after a dental extraction?
+What options do I have for space left after a dental extraction?

 There are several options for tooth replacement.
 Your dentist will discuss the options with you at your assessment appointment.
 Options usually include dentures, bridges or implants.